 Unauthorized deductions are prohibited, ensuring that employees receive their full earned compensation unless legally obligated otherwise.
 Wage garnishment typically arises from debts such as child support or unpaid taxes, requiring strict adherence to state and federal guidelines.

-Additionally, any voluntary deductions, including repayment for company property, must be clearly authorized in writing by the employee.
+Any voluntary deductions—including repayment for company property—must be clearly authorized in writing by the employee.
 Minnesota’s labor statutes emphasize transparency and fairness, mandating that employers provide detailed explanations of any deductions.

 Failure to comply with these regulations can result in legal penalties and liability.
 Overall, the state’s wage deduction framework balances employer interests with robust protections for employees, ensuring that wage withholding is lawful, justified, and consensual.